WOLFRAM

 Academic Director

-Eryn joined Wolfram in 2021 as the Technical Team Lead for Public Relations, and is now a part of the Pre-College Education Programs team.
+Eryn joined Wolfram in 2021 as the Technical Team Lead for Public Relations and is now a part of the Precollege Education Programs team.
 They graduated from the Massachusetts Institute of Technology with a degree in materials science and engineering, focusing on computational modeling.
-Before becoming Academic Director, Eryn was a mentor at the Wolfram Summer Research Program for four years.
-In their free time, they enjoy various creative hobbies, including knitting, baking and painting.
+Before becoming Academic Director in 2023, Eryn was a mentor at the Wolfram High School Summer Research Program for four years.
+In their free time, they enjoy various creative hobbies, including crochet, baking and theatrical lighting.

 Megan Davis